The French research Mafia

 Take letters of recommendation for MCF.
 When I called HR because I didn't know what the rule was, the person on the line said, with a condescending tone, “By law, you can’t submit letters of recommendation.
 Period.
 I can’t help you.”
 It was astonishingly unhelpful—and frankly, dismissive.
 Not to mention that reimbursements for conferences or payments for extra teaching hours can take anywhere from three to five months and that very same HR can't be bothered to speed it up.

-Hiring an intern at Inria is a full-blown bureaucratic saga.
-The secretary told me: “You must send the hiring request at least two months in advance.”
-Why?
-Because seven different people have to sign off, and each signature takes about a week.
-Two full months to rehire someone we already knew—a brilliant student from our Master’s program and a former intern of mine.
-But because he’s on the autism spectrum, the delays were especially stressful and hard for him.
-No one at Inria seemed to care.
-Thankfully, Corinne Chen, the secretary at ENSTA, helped us bypass the system and hire him through a different channel.
-She’s incredible, and I’m terrified at the thought of her retiring soon.
-She’s spent her life fighting her own kind of Mafia—the patriarchy.
+Hiring an intern is a full-blown bureaucratic saga.
+One of the administrative assistants told me, almost apologetically: “You need to submit the hiring request at least two months in advance.”
+Not because of her, of course, she’s just following the rules, but because the process requires seven different people to sign off, and each signature takes about a week.
+Two full months to rehire someone we already knew: a brilliant student from our Master’s program and a former intern of mine.
+The delays were especially stressful for him, as he's on the autism spectrum.
+Thankfully, one extraordinary administrative assistant helped us navigate around the system and hire him through a different channel.
+She’s incredible, and the thought of her retiring soon honestly terrifies me.
+She’s spent her career quietly fighting her own version of the Mafia—namely, the patriarchy.
 She reminds me of my mother: a strong woman who raised five kids on her own.
-(Funnily enough, as I write this, the Inria secretary just emailed me to say the books I ordered back in November finally arrived—a month ago.
-But someone still needs to stamp and catalogue them, and that hasn't happened yet.
+(Funnily enough, as I write this, another administrative assistant just emailed to say the books I ordered back in November finally arrived—a month ago.
+But they still haven’t been stamped or catalogued.
 Classic.)

 French admin isn’t much better outside of work.
 My carte vitale (national health card) took four months.
 A passport photo was rejected while I was applying in person because the date printed on the sheet was from 13 months ago, just over the official 12-month limit.
 I cut the date off with the clerk’s scissors—“Voilà!”—but she simply replied, “They’ll know.”
 I asked how.
 She said the government can track photobooth systems.
 Honestly, go touch grass.